Brockenhurst to Lymington walk

 Transport

-Brockenhurst has a half-hourly semi-fast service from London Waterloo (hourly on Sundays) taking about 1 hour 30 minutes, plus an hourly stopping service which is not usually worth considering.
+Brockenhurst has a half-hourly semi-fast service from Waterloo (hourly Sun) taking about 1 hour 30 minutes.

-Lymington is on a short branch off the main line at Brockenhurst, with stations in the town and across the river at the ferry terminal.
-The half-hourly service generally connects well with fast trains back to Waterloo, but the return journey is still at least 20 minutes longer.
+Lymington is on a short branch off the main line at Brockenhurst, with a station in the town and another across the river at the ferry terminal.
+The half-hourly service generally connects well with the Waterloo trains, but the return journey is still at least 20 minutes longer.
 Buy a return to Lymington Pier (or Town; the fare is the same).

-If you want to abandon the walk Bluestar 6 runs hourly (two-hourly on Sundays) along the A337 between Brockenhurst and Lymington; you could also use it to start the walk from Battramsley.
-In the second half of the walk morebus X2 (Mon–Sat) goes from Bournemouth to Lymington via Sway and Pennington.
+If you want to abandon the walk Bluestar 6 runs hourly (two-hourly Sun) along the A337 between Brockenhurst and Lymington; you could also use it to start the walk from Battramsley.
+Further on there are more bus routes along some of the other roads into Lymington, but none once you have gone beyond Efford Bridge.

 Suggested Train

-Take the train nearest to 09:00 from Waterloo to Brockenhurst (or 10:00 if you are planning to stop at the early lunch place; see below).
+Take the train nearest to 09:00 from Waterloo to Brockenhurst (or 10:00 if you are planning an early lunch stop; see below).

 Train Times